Faye Taxman became Editor-in-Chief of the new journal Health & Justice by SpringerOpen

 Spotlight: ACE!
 Welcomes Undergraduate Research Assistants

 Working within the framework of George Mason's Students as Scholars Initiative, ACE! hires several Undergraduate Research Assistant positions each semester and over the summer.
 These positions provide students with insight to life in graduate school, opportunities to work with faculty, and first-hand experience at scholarship inquiry and development within an active criminal justice research center.
 Undergraduate Research Assistants participate in ACE! orientation and project-specific training and are assigned a graduate student mentor for the duration of their research assistantship.
 Students are given weekly task lists that outline their project-related duties so as to provide a simple structure to follow.
 To find out more about this program, please see page 11 of ACE!'s March 2012 publication of Advancing Practice.
-ACE! is pleased to welcome Sarah M. Soliman as our Undergraduate Research Assistants for the spring semester.
+ACE! is pleased to welcome the following Undergraduate Research Assistants:

 JSTEPS An implementation study, funded by the National Institute on Drug Abuse (NIDA), where five federal jurisdictions are introducing Contingency Management, an evidence-based practice using rewards and sanctions, with members of their Probation populations.